Tanixq/blog-api/README.md

 Generate Token by Admin Login and Copy it.

 ## For Approve Blog
-Make **POST** Request for Review Blogs on End Point - https://blog-api-tanixq.herokuapp.com/api/admin/approve-blog
+Make **POST** Request for Approve Blogs on End Point - https://blog-api-tanixq.herokuapp.com/api/admin/approve-blog

 Provide Admin Authentication Token in Header.